 Another scenario we see all the time in our Physio Practice is when people go to the Doctors, and the Doctor tells them to rest and “try these painkillers” and “see how it goes”.

-But this is rarely ever the best advice and often 6 weeks later, they end up going back to the Doctor again because it hasn’t got any better.
-Worse, they’re often given yet another prescription of even stronger pills, and advised MORE rest.
-This is madness and explains why so many people are suffering with chronic lower back pain.
+But this is rarely ever the best advice, and often six weeks later, they end up going back to the Doctor again because it hasn’t got any better.
+Worse, they’re often given yet another prescription of even stronger pills and advised MORE rest.
+This is madness and explains why so many people are suffering from chronic lower back pain.

 Has this happened to You?

-Why else does back pain last longer than it should do?
+Why else does back pain last longer than it should?
 Well, it’s easy to get confused because you’ve been told different things, by different people.
-There’s lots of people out there who are happy to dispense advice – but not all of it is credible.
+There are lots of people out there who are happy to dispense advice – but not all of it is credible.
 As a result, thereof it is difficult to find a workable solution.

-Maybe you think your back pain was caused by doing something – like lifting or sleeping awkwardly – but really it was caused by years and years of poor posture that caused the muscles in your lower back to become weak and the lifting of the awkward sleeping position was just the EFFECT of that.
+Maybe you think your back pain was caused by doing something – like lifting or sleeping awkwardly – but it was caused by years and years of poor posture that caused the muscles in your lower back to become weak and the lifting of the awkward sleeping position was just the EFFECT of that.

 If you don’t know what you’re doing – back pain can be very confusing.
 Many people just end up accepting it as ‘part of life’, thinking as if it’s normal and ‘just the way it is’.